 One of our favourite guides is this one from Reprap.

-Digital calipers go hand-in-hand with calibration of your 3D printer.
+Digital callipers go hand-in-hand with calibration of your 3D printer.
 They’ll allow you to check the precision of your prints, as well as the set-up of your printer.
 Invest in a pair, you’ll need them sooner or later.

 It can be easy to get carried away when you get your 3D printer – you’ll have seen some of the incredible 3D prints already out there and be eager to create something equally as ambitious.

-Because there are simply innumerable things you can create with 3D printers, it’s not uncommon to feel a little paralysed by choice.
+Because there are a limitless amount of things you can create with 3D printers, it’s not uncommon to feel a little paralysed by the choice.
 For the times where you just can’t decide what to start printing, an online community is invaluable to your inspiration.

 While your 3D printing machine is the heart of the activity, its operation feeds off software on your computer.
 CAD (computer-aided design) software varies, so it’s best to do some research as to which will be best for you and your equipment.

 There are numerous filaments to print with, from plastic-like to wood-like, all with unique characteristics.
-However, some are easier to print with than others - varying melting temperatures and different needs (like whether bed needs to be heated) can be a little overwhelming to begin with.
+However, some are easier to print with than others - varying melting temperatures and different needs (like whether bed needs to be heated) can be a little overwhelming, to begin with.